els285/HEP-Students/README.md

 # HEP-Students

-A repository containing information, and associated GitHub Pages site, for high-energy physics / experimental particle physics students.
+A repository containing useful information for students of high-energy particle physics, particularly experimentalists who will be moving to CERN from the UK for a long-term attachment.